 As a child, Rachel Scrimshire spent a lot of time inside doctors’ offices and hospitals due to a heart defect.
 She marveled at the care she received from her nurses.
 Ever since she knew she wanted to be a nurse so that she could pay tribute to those who cared for her.

-She’s now doing just that as the new APRN (Advanced Practice Registered Nurse) at Healthy Connections Arkadelphia, a medical clinic located at 3034 A Pine Street.
+She’s now doing just that as the new APRN (Advanced Practice Registered Nurse) at Healthy Connections Malvern, a school-based health clinic located on the Malvern High School campus.

 “All I ever really wanted to be was a nurse,” Scrimshire said.
 “I’d always come around with my nurse bag taking care of things.
 As I got older, I learned what a nurse practitioner was and knew that’s what I wanted to be.”

 An APRN is a nurse with post-graduate education in nursing and performs many of the same duties as physicians.

 Scrimshire was born in Florida into a military family and lived five years in England before finally settling in Malvern.
 She graduated from Malvern High School and lived in Arkadelphia while attending Henderson State University, working her way through college.

 “I used to work at [Arkadelphia’s] Brookshire’s way back when.
 They put me through nursing school,” Scrimshire said.

 Healthy Connections Malvern provides a full range of medical services for both children and adults.
 The clinic is open from 7:45 a.m. to 6 p.m.
 Monday through Thursday.

 Scrimshire is married and has two children.
 She loves to hunt and fish in her time away from the clinic.